traxconn/talkino/readme.txt

 = What is an agent and how can I add an agent's information?  =

-The agent in Talkino is an account of a support representative and all these agents will be displayed on Talkino's chatbox.
+The agent in Talkino is an account of a support representative and all these agents will be displayed on Talkino.
 Talkino supports agents to add their social messengers, email, or phone number for end users to contact them.
 Kindly please follow the following steps to add an agent's information:

 1. Go To WordPress Admin > Talkino > Add New.
-2. Set the agent’s details and social messenger and these will be displayed on Talkino's chatbox.
+2. Set the agent’s details and social messenger and these will be displayed on Talkino.

-= What are the formats of social messengers' contact numbers such as WhatsApp, Facebook messenger and Telegram? =
+= What are the formats of social messengers' contact numbers such as WhatsApp, Messenger and Telegram? =

 The followings are the formats: